 With most organic mulches, a layer of 2 to 3 inches is plenty.
 The finer the material, the thinner the layer needed.

-Inorganic mulch is often more shallow; a mulch of small stones is usually an inch deep.
+Inorganic mulch is often more shallow.
+For example, a mulch of small stones usually only needs to be an inch deep.

 |2 inches||18 cubic feet|